lwang-astro/PeTar/README.md

     - g: switch on compiler option '-g -O0 -fbounds-check' in order to support debugger such as gdb
     - no: no debugging, optimized performance (default)

-7. Use stellar evolution (e.g. SSE/BSE)
+7. Use stellar evolution
     ```
-    ./configure --with-interrupt=bse
+    ./configure --with-interrupt=[bse]
     ```
     Currently only SSE/BSE is the available stellar evolution package.
+Notice SSE/BSE is a combined package, the option argument "sse" not work, only "bse" switches on both.
     When this option is switched on, the standard alone tool _petar.bse_ will also be compiled and installed.
     This is a c++ based tool which uses the API of the SSE/BSE from Fortran77 to c++.
 It can be used to evolve a group of single and binary stars with OpenMP parallelization.

 Multiple options should be combined together, for example:
 ```
-./configure --prefix=/opt --enable-cuda
+./configure --prefix=/opt/petar --enable-cuda
 ```
-will install the executable files in /opt and switch on GPU support.
+will install the executable files in /opt/petar (this directory requires root permission) and switch on GPU support.

 After configure, use
 ```